StormbotTCL/Stormbot-TCL-XIVServer-Module/README.md

 Changelog - Dates are in Epoch time
 -----------------------------------
+1404789765:

+*   Added to the help the datacenter location names to get server status.

 1401699089:

 *	Able to check server status by using data center names (i.e., elemental, gaia, mana, aether, primal, chaos).